mkanin/log-parser/README.md

 # 1. Where you can find the files

-1.1 Jar file with dependencies you can find in the folder /target after the project building using Apache Maven
+1.1 Jar file with dependencies you can find in the folder /target after the project was builded using Apache Maven

 1.2 Source code in the folder src/